We are working hard to move our events online and are pleased to present the events below over the Zoom video platform,

 Considering the wider implication of some philosophical and psychological research in the practice of being a headteacher – a general application of attachment and trauma-informed practice for primary aged children… and everyone.

 Duncan Roberts will facilitate an exploration of some ancient and recent translations of what it is to be a human being; how our experiences shape our brains; how behaviour communicates; and how we are all on the same journey.

-Duncan Roberts is a headteacher in Hertfordshire with a keen interest in mental health and how this more generally relates to the human condition.
-His research leads him to currently conclude that his own wellbeing depends on the wellbeing and success of others – on the success of the community.
-On a deeper level, an effective community is built on effective relationships which require a shared language.
+Duncan Roberts is a headteacher in Hertfordshire with a keen interest in mental health and how this more generally relates to the human condition and his responsibilities as a primary headteacher.
+His research leads him to – currently – conclude that his own wellbeing depends on the wellbeing and success of others – on the success of the community.
+On a deeper level, an effective community is built on effective relationships which require a shared language to support a shared understanding of each other.
 These ideas inform and impact on his approach to leading a school community and also support his research into Education focusing on Ordinary Language Philosophy.
 He is currently working towards a PhD in Education at the Institute of Education.